lulo97/Project.ELP/documents/deployment.md

 **Containers dependency problem:** Application need to run after Redis and PostgreSQL container.

 # 8. Service notes
-- Application using .env file and loaded in runtime -> If using esbuild then dotenv will failed in runtime -> Load env by replacing all process.env.key in build time using esbuild (only do this in backend bundle, doing in frontend bundle will expose all env variables)
+- Application using .env file and loaded in runtime -> If using esbuild then dotenv will failed in runtime -> Using flag --env-file in docker to inject .env.production